jonathanhines/courseraGettingAndCleaningDataProject/CodeBook.md

 Mean of the Z component of the standard deviation of gravity acceleration measured in the time domain.

 ###tBodyAccJerkMEANXMEAN
+Mean of the X component of the mean of jerk body acceleration measured in the time domain.

 ###tBodyAccJerkMEANYMEAN
+Mean of the Y component of the mean of jerk body acceleration measured in the time domain.

 ###tBodyAccJerkMEANZMEAN
+Mean of the Z component of the mean of jerk body acceleration measured in the time domain.

 ###tBodyAccJerkSTDXMEAN
+Mean of the X component of the standard deviation of jerk body acceleration measured in the time domain.

 ###tBodyAccJerkSTDYMEAN
+Mean of the Y component of the standard deviation of jerk body acceleration measured in the time domain.

 ###tBodyAccJerkSTDZMEAN
+Mean of the Z component of the standard deviation of jerk body acceleration measured in the time domain.

 ###tBodyGyroMEANXMEAN
+Mean of the X component of the mean of the gyroscope signal measured in the time domain.

 ###tBodyGyroMEANYMEAN
+Mean of the Y component of the mean of the gyroscope signal measured in the time domain.

 ###tBodyGyroMEANZMEAN
+Mean of the Z component of the mean of the gyroscope signal measured in the time domain.

 ###tBodyGyroSTDXMEAN
+Mean of the X component of the standard deviation of the gyroscope signal measured in the time domain.

 ###tBodyGyroSTDYMEAN
+Mean of the Y component of the standard deviation of the gyroscope signal measured in the time domain.

 ###tBodyGyroSTDZMEAN
+Mean of the Z component of the standard deviation of the gyroscope signal measured in the time domain.

 ###tBodyGyroJerkMEANXMEAN
+Mean of the X component of the mean of the computed jerk of the gyroscope signal measured in the time domain.

 ###tBodyGyroJerkMEANYMEAN
+Mean of the Y component of the mean of the computed jerk of the gyroscope signal measured in the time domain.

 ###tBodyGyroJerkMEANZMEAN
+Mean of the Z component of the mean of the computed jerk of the gyroscope signal measured in the time domain.

 ###tBodyGyroJerkSTDXMEAN
+Mean of the X component of the standard deviaion of the computed jerk of the gyroscope signal measured in the time domain.

 ###tBodyGyroJerkSTDYMEAN
+Mean of the Y component of the standard deviaion of the computed jerk of the gyroscope signal measured in the time domain.

 ###tBodyGyroJerkSTDZMEAN
+Mean of the Z component of the standard deviaion of the computed jerk of the gyroscope signal measured in the time domain.

 ###tBodyAccMagMEANMEAN
+Mean of the mean body acceleration magnitude measured in the time domain.

 ###tBodyAccMagSTDMEAN
+Mean of the standard deviation of the body acceleration magnitude measured in the time domain.

 ###tGravityAccMagMEANMEAN
+Mean of the mean gravitational acceleration magnitude measured in the time domain.

 ###tGravityAccMagSTDMEAN
+Mean of the standard deviation of the gravitational acceleration magnitude measured in the time domain.

 ###tBodyAccJerkMagMEANMEAN
+Mean of the mean body jerk acceleration magnitude measured in the time domain.

 ###tBodyAccJerkMagSTDMEAN
+Mean of the standard deviation of body jerk acceleration magnitude measured in the time domain.

 ###tBodyGyroMagMEANMEAN
+Mean of the mean gyroscope signal magnitude measured in the time domain.

 ###tBodyGyroMagSTDMEAN
+Mean of the standard deviation of gyroscope signal magnitude measured in the time domain.

 ###tBodyGyroJerkMagMEANMEAN
+Mean of the mean magnitude of the computed jerk of the gyroscope signal in the time domain.

 ###tBodyGyroJerkMagSTDMEAN
+Mean of the standard deviation of the magnitude of the computed jerk of the gyroscope signal in the time domain.

 ###fBodyAccMEANXMEAN
+Mean of the X component of the mean body acceleration transformed to the frequency domain.

 ###fBodyAccMEANYMEAN
+Mean of the Y component of the mean body acceleration transformed to the frequency domain.

 ###fBodyAccMEANZMEAN
+Mean of the Z component of the mean body acceleration transformed to the frequency domain.

 ###fBodyAccSTDXMEAN
+Mean of the X component of the standard deviation of body acceleration transformed to the frequency domain.

 ###fBodyAccSTDYMEAN
+Mean of the Y component of the standard deviation of body acceleration transformed to the frequency domain.

 ###fBodyAccSTDZMEAN
+Mean of the Z component of the standard deviation of body acceleration transformed to the frequency domain.

 ###fBodyAccJerkMEANXMEAN
+Mean of the X component of the mean of jerk body acceleration transformed to the frequency domain

 ###fBodyAccJerkMEANYMEAN
+Mean of the Y component of the mean of jerk body acceleration transformed to the frequency domain

 ###fBodyAccJerkMEANZMEAN
+Mean of the Z component of the mean of jerk body acceleration transformed to the frequency domain

 ###fBodyAccJerkSTDXMEAN
+Mean of the X component of the standard deviation of jerk body acceleration transformed to the frequency domain

 ###fBodyAccJerkSTDYMEAN
+Mean of the Y component of the standard deviation of jerk body acceleration transformed to the frequency domain

 ###fBodyAccJerkSTDZMEAN
+Mean of the Z component of the standard deviation of jerk body acceleration transformed to the frequency domain

 ###fBodyGyroMEANXMEAN
+Mean of the X component of the mean of the gyroscope signal transformed to the frequency domain

 ###fBodyGyroMEANYMEAN
+Mean of the Y component of the mean of the gyroscope signal transformed to the frequency domain

 ###fBodyGyroMEANZMEAN
+Mean of the Z component of the mean of the gyroscope signal transformed to the frequency domain

 ###fBodyGyroSTDXMEAN
+Mean of the X component of the standard deviation of the gyroscope signal transformed to the frequency domain.

 ###fBodyGyroSTDYMEAN
+Mean of the Y component of the standard deviation of the gyroscope signal transformed to the frequency domain.

 ###fBodyGyroSTDZMEAN
+Mean of the Z component of the standard deviation of the gyroscope signal transformed to the frequency domain.

 ###fBodyAccMagMEANMEAN
+Mean of the mean body acceleration magnitude transformed to the frequency domain.

 ###fBodyAccMagSTDMEAN
+Mean of the standard deviation of the body acceleration magnitude transformed to the frequency domain.

 ###fBodyBodyAccJerkMagMEANMEAN
+Mean of the mean body jerk acceleration magnitude transformed to the frequency domain.

 ###fBodyBodyAccJerkMagSTDMEAN
+Mean of the standard deviation of body jerk acceleration magnitude transformed to the frequency domain.

 ###fBodyBodyGyroMagMEANMEAN
+Mean of the mean gyroscope signal magnitude transformed to the frequency domain.

 ###fBodyBodyGyroMagSTDMEAN
+Mean of the standard deviation of gyroscope signal magnitude transformed to the frequency domain.

 ###fBodyBodyGyroJerkMagMEANMEAN
+Mean of the mean magnitude of the computed jerk of the gyroscope signal transformed to the frequency domain.

 ###fBodyBodyGyroJerkMagSTDMEAN
+Mean of the standard deviation of the magnitude of the computed jerk of the gyroscope signal transformed to the frequency domain.

+##References
+Jeff Leek, PhD, Roger D. Peng, PhD, Brian Caffo, PhD.
+Assignment on Coursera.org. https://class.coursera.org/getdata-010/human_grading/view/courses/973497/assessments/3/submissions

+Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
+Data Set.
+Smartlab - Non Linear Complex Systems Laboratory DITEN - Universit√  degli Studi di Genova, Genoa I-16145, Italy.
+Hosted by the UCI Machine Learning Repository: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones